someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/compute/find-aws-ec2-old-instances.md

 3. Fix detected issues by following the remediation steps:

-   Use an ALB and apply WAF ACL.
+   - Check if software running in the instance is up-to-date and patched accordingly.
+   - Consider migrating to an updated instance type.

    :::note

-   Please refer to the [AWS EC2 documentation](https://aws.amazon.com/blogs/aws/aws-web-application-firewall-waf-for-application-load-balancers/) for details.
+   Please refer to the [AWS EC2 documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/viewing-patch-compliance-results.html) for details.

    :::